OpenWIS/openwis-tutorials/OWT-5/README.md

 ## 7. Maven module: bundle-ui

-The bunle-ui is a simple Maven Web project, containing all UI components needed enable deployment as bundle.
-Accessing OSGi services via the REST endpoint.
+The bundle-ui is a simple Maven web project which contains all the needed UI components in order to enable deployment as bundle and to access the OSGi services via the REST endpoint.

 First of all at pom.xml we need to set up _apache.felix_ to build a bundle with `web context`:

 ```xml
     <plugin>